desmonduz/basicML/README.md

-# Zero to Deep Learning™ Udemy Video Course
+# Data Analysis and Machine Learning

-Welcome to the Zero to Deep Learning Video Course repository
+This repo has been forked from Zero to Deep Learning repository and prepared by Jose Portila.

 ## Get started guide